Here's what we know about the 13 U.S. service members killed in Kabul airport attack

 No local funeral arrangements have been made at this time, family members said.
 Knauss will be buried at Arlington National Cemetery.

-Marine Corps Staff Sergeant Darin T. Hoover, 31, of Salt Lake City, Utah
+Marine Corps Staff Sergeant Darin T. Hoover Jr., 31, of Salt Lake City, Utah

 Sergeant Darin Hoover Jr. was on his third tour of duty, his father Darin Hoover Sr. told Salt Lake City CBS affiliate KUTV.